warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 ```
 {:codeblock}

+Next,
-We now inspect the list and retrieve the essential values:
+inspect the list and retrieve the essential values:

 ```python
 # Get the username ...